PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 04:19:17
+Last updated: 2024-04-10 04:19:50
-Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin
+Random Quote: Be proud of your penis and your heritage.
+'Cause neither are going anywhere.
+You should work with what you've got. - Otis Milburn